 If there is one stand out place you need to check out for the tradition dim sum in Hong Kong it is Tim Ho Wan.
 This chain of simple dim sum room, a style of Cantonese cuisine prepared as small bite-sized portions of food served in small steamer baskets or on small plates.
 It is also the world’s cheapest Michelin-starred restaurant, something I could normally never afford but our entire meal came to less than $10 USD each!!
 A crazy bargain and one of the best ways to do hong kong travel on a budget, but the locals don’t seem to care the food is some of the worlds best – Its the same frantic, authentic, packed experience you come to know and love in Hong Kong.
 Tim Ho Wan, a local friend tells me, was opened by a former dim sum master from Hong Kong’s Four Seasons Hotel who left the fussy and pretentiousness to focus on the essentials.
 Simple, basic food that is accessible to everyone and tastes amazing!
 There are several locations now and three out of five have been awarded Michelin stars, its always going to be packed and popular – But its 90% filled with locals so it still feels like your in on the best kept secret in town!
 Oh…And they have an English menu don’t worry, you just have to ask!

 Macau, the ‘Vegas of the East’ is pretty much Disneyland for adults.
 Portuguese colonial architecture mingles seamlessly with ancient Chinese temples and lane ways which themselves give way to garish neons and megalithic casino complexes….
 Throw in the Macau Grand Prix and some delicious egg tarts and you have the ingredients for an exhilarating, if somewhat spatially challenging, Macau day trip that’s only a 55 minute boat ride away from Hong Kong!!
 You can check out my more in-depth guide here!
-A greta reason to add more time to you Hong Kong travel itinerary.
+A great reason to add more time to you Hong Kong travel itinerary, though if you really want the real China experience you are going to need to hope the border to the proper mainland China and follow these Shenzhen travel tips!

 If a single photo could encapsulate the essence of Hong Kong, it could arguably be that of the panorama from Victoria Peak.
 From high about at this famous vantage point you can admire one of the greatest harbours on Earth and consider a skyline so improbable, grand and daring it makes Manhattan looks quaint in comparison.
 Here you can admire these soaring monoliths with a view like no other, the energy and vigour of Hong Kong lies exposed.
 As the sunset and the lights slowly flicker on across the city its magical, no cynic could doubt this majesty.
 The tourist guide booked recommend a tram and visit to the Peaks at the top, but honestly a bus (#15, $9.80 HKD ) leaves from Central station every 15 mins with almost no wait time, a fraction of the price and still a grand trip up while at the type the free mall offers the same life- affirming view from its rooftop, for free so as to keep the Hong Kong travel budget low!.
 Its up to you obviously, but Hong Kong can be cheap if you want it to be!
 For more in-depth info check out this ultimate guide to visiting the Peak in Hong Kong!